-If the Action Alternative is selected, site investigations would be conducted by UDOT during final design to confirm the presence of contamination and determine potential risks to construction, if any, and the appropriate remedial measures.
+If the Action Alternative is selected, site investigations would be conducted by UDOT during the final design phase of the project to confirm the presence of contamination and determine potential risks to construction, if any, and the appropriate remedial measures.
 In the case of an identified chemical hazard, UDOT would negotiate the site remedy with the property owner before property is acquired and disturbed by construction and through possible coordination with EPA and DERR.